-Helena liaises with a number of Fell Foot staff, providing input to project planning meetings and actioning decisions taken at these meetings.
-She also has links with other stakeholders who have an interest in the project.
-She gets in touch with potential interviewees and is the first point of contact for anyone interested in the project.
+I liaise with a number of Fell Foot staff, providing input to project planning meetings and actioning decisions taken at these meetings.
+I also have links with other stakeholders who have an interest in the project.
+I contact potential interviewees and am the first point of contact for anyone interested in the project.

-She schedules interviews with fellow OHS-trained volunteers, acts as mentor, secures the appropriate permissions and takes an active role in interviewing participants either at Fell Foot, in their homes or by Skype.
-She is responsible for uploading interviews and paperwork securely, ensuring GDPR complicity, and compiling and updating the interview spreadsheet for eventual British Library transfer of oral histories.
+For interviewing, I work with OHS-trained volunteers, act as mentor, secure the appropriate permissions and take an active role in interviewing participants either at Fell Foot, in their homes or by online phone and meeting software.
+I’m responsible for uploading interviews and paperwork securely, ensuring GDPR complicity, and compiling and updating the interview spreadsheet for eventual British Library transfer of oral histories.

-As part of the project, Helena has redecorated and fitted out one of the three remaining chalets in a 1970s style and this is where the majority of the oral history interviews take place.
-She has sourced items for the chalet from various places, including charity shops, Freegle and online secondhand stores.
+As part of the project, I spent a few weeks redecorating and fitting out one of the three remaining chalets in a 1970s style and this is where the majority of the oral history interviews take place.
+I found items for the chalet from various sources, including charity shops, Freegle and online secondhand stores.

-Helena’s work for the Fell Foot Oral History Project earned her a nomination for the National Trust’s regional North Stars Awards in August 2019.
+My work for the Fell Foot Oral History Project earned me a nomination for the National Trust’s regional North Stars Awards in August 2019.